garlic-signage/garlic-hub/README.md

 Garlic-Hub is a comprehensive Digital Signage Management solution that handles core CMS tasks alongside device management.
 From single-screen setups to distributed networks, it provides centralized control with flexibility for various signage environments.

 ## Live Demo
-To see garlic-hub it in action use the demo:
+To see garlic-hub it in action, use the demo at:

 https://garlic-hub.com
 login: admin
 password: Demo1234!

+The environment is regularly deleted and rebuilt.

 > **Feature Freeze: Currently Working on:**
 >- fixing errors and testing